 How it should be promoted – which included personally addressed letters

-The criteria ? this was kept as broad as possible with no limits on size of the bids
+The criteria was kept as broad as possible with no limits on size of the bids

 Scoring system for the Decision Day events

 All households in the areas received a letter telling them about YOUdecide fund and the application process took place in January & February 2010.
-Applications from both groups and individuals were received and summaries of the projects are below:
+Applications from both groups and individuals were received.

 Due to the success and popularity of YOUdecide, Gosport Community Safety Partnership continued to use PB beyond the Home Office pilot and the scheme has gone from strength to strength.
 Subsequent rounds of YOUdecide were run in October & November 2010, June 2011, May and November 2012, October 2013 and most recently October 2014.
 These have been jointly funded by the Community Safety Partnership and Hampshire County Council through their Have Your Say grant.
 Following each of the Decision Days, feedback and evaluations have helped to improve the YOUdecide process for both bidders and voters.